apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

     timeout: 30000
 ```

-# Problem: Is there a requirement for the processing chain of service governance?
+# Problem: Is there a required for the processing chain's sequence of service governance?

 **Solution:**